top of page

 =============================================================

-This intensive Introductory Weekend offers the opportunity for you to experience group analysis and the benefits that a training course at the IGA can offer to your professional role.
-You will gain valuable insights into the dynamics of social and professional groups and how you can enhance your effectiveness in any group.
+This intensive Introductory Weekend offers a unique opportunity to experience group analysis.
+You will discover the benefits that a training course at the Institute of Group Analysis (IGA) can provide for your professional role.
+Valuable insights into the dynamics of social and professional groups will enhance your effectiveness in any group setting.

-During the weekend, you will learn the fundamentals of the group analytic perspective through participation in several experiential small and large groups and attending a theoretical lecture.
-You will have the opportunity to explore how you relate to others in a group situation and how others experience you.
+During the weekend, participants will learn the fundamentals of the group analytic perspective.
+This will be achieved through participation in several experiential small and large groups, along with attending a theoretical lecture.
+You will explore how you relate to others in a group situation and how others perceive you.

-The weekend will benefit anyone interested in learning about group dynamics on a professional and/or personal level.
-Past participants include psychotherapists and counsellors, mental health and social services professionals, managers, and members of teams of all kinds.
+The weekend is beneficial for anyone interested in understanding group dynamics on both professional and personal levels.
+Past participants have included psychotherapists, counsellors, mental health professionals, social services workers, managers, and team members from various fields.

-The experiential nature of the course means it is essential that participants attend for the whole weekend.
+The experiential nature of this course necessitates full attendance for the entire weekend.

 Why Group Analysis?

-Group Analysis is a powerful therapeutic medium that focuses on the relationship between the individual and the group, emphasising the essential social nature of human experience.
-Group analysis brings into the foreground the emotional, behavioural and psychological phenomena which emerge in the context of all groups.
-Carefully constituted group analytic groups have a long record of helping people with personal difficulties arising from their ‘original group’, the family, and significant others, and in promoting personal development.
+Group Analysis is a powerful therapeutic medium.
+It focuses on the relationship between the individual and the group, emphasising the essential social nature of human experience.
+This approach highlights the emotional, behavioural, and psychological phenomena that emerge within all groups.
+Carefully constituted group analytic groups have a long history of assisting individuals with personal difficulties stemming from their original group, such as family and significant others.
+They also promote personal development.

-The Group Analytic approach has profound implications for group work and organisational practice in a wide range of health, social and educational settings.
-Our philosophy is that as personal difficulties arise in groups; groups are the best place to explore, understand and resolve them.
+The Group Analytic approach has profound implications for group work and organisational practice across various health, social, and educational settings.
+Our philosophy posits that personal difficulties often arise in groups; therefore, groups are the most effective environment to explore, understand, and resolve these issues.

 Dates and Times